Exodus of oil ETF investors signals expected market weakness

 ETF exits come as the “roll” - the price difference between two months - is narrowing.
 In a contango market, where futures contracts months ahead are more expensive the near-term ones, investors have to pay an extra cost to “roll” positions into the next month.

-Four weeks ago, investors holding oil ETFs had to pay a roll cost of $1.70 a barrel, which is also the spread between the front to second month on WTI.
+Four weeks ago, investors holding oil ETFs had to pay a roll cost of $1.70 a barrel, which is also the spread between the front to second month on WTI Clc1-CLc2.
 Since then, it’s recovered some 45 percent of its value, trading around 90 cents on Friday.
+(Reporting by Catherine Ngai, editing by Jessica Resnick-Ault and Diane Craft)